Canyon Spirit

 Travel time: 45 minutes

 Price: $39 for ages 2 and up.
 Younger infants ride free but must sit on a lap.
-If you book the wine and cheese experience, it is $79 for ages 21 and up.
+If you book the wine and cheese experience, it is $79 for ages 21 and up, while the Whiskey on the Rails experience is $99 for whiskey sampling on board.

-The Yosemite Mountain Sugar Pine Railroad offers a classic steam train excursion through the Sierra National Forest—and if you want to go luxe, you can upgrade your ticket to the First Class Caboose, available on any train.
-This ride includes a renovated wood-paneled interior with wrought iron seats holding padded upholstery, and if you can climb the narrow interior stairs to the cupola, the cute aerie has two seats facing each other (the main part of the caboose is ADA accessible).
+The Yosemite Mountain Sugar Pine Railroad just outside the national park gates offers a classic steam train excursion through the Sierra National Forest—and if you want to go luxe, you can upgrade your ticket to the First Class Caboose, available on any excursion.
+This includes a jazz train, a logger steam train ride, a moonlight special train, a moonlight melodrama train (with a theatrical performance during the creekside stopover), a Halloween Limited and, most recently, a holiday magic train.
+The railroad runs April through December.
+The First Class Caboose has a renovated wood-paneled interior with wrought iron seats holding padded upholstery, and if you can climb the narrow interior stairs to the cupola, the cute aerie has two seats facing each other (the main part of the caboose is ADA accessible).
 There’s even a personal conductor to describe the gorgeous things you’re seeing, plus a drink and snacks included.
-We brought our own sandwich lunch to enjoy on the brief stop at Lewis Creek Canyon, sitting at a picnic table in a beautiful grove.
+Riding the train with my family, I brought our own sandwich lunch to enjoy on the brief stop at Lewis Creek Canyon, sitting at a picnic table in a beautiful grove.

 Don’t miss: The traditional whistle blow emerging from this Shay steam engine.
 It ricochets through the woods and makes you think you are a lumber worker back in the day!